NCIS: Sydney

 NCIS: Sydney is an Australian military police procedural series and is a spin-off of NCIS and its franchise.
 It was created as the first spin-off outside the United States, and follows a fictional task force of special agents from the Naval Criminal Investigative Service (NCIS) and Australian Federal Police (AFP) officers working together on investigations involving American military personnel.
 The series features Australian actors and producers and stars Olivia Swann, Todd Lasance, Sean Sagar, Tuuli Narkle, Mavournee Hazel and William McInnes.

 NCIS: Sydney premiered on 10 November 2023 on Paramount+ in Australia.
 A second season premiered on 7 February 2025.
 In February 2025, the series was renewed for a third season, which premiered on Paramount+ on 14 October 2025.
+In January 2026, it was renewed for a fourth season.